fredericplante/arduino-tvout/README.md

 <img src="https://raw.githubusercontent.com/rossumur/Arduinocade/master/sim/docs/arduinocade_fritz_pro.png" width="50%"/>

-Feel free to add your design(picture and link) here if you also have an interesting design for the TVout project.

 **Other GIT holding the TVout project**

 Avamander: https://github.com/Avamander/arduino-tvout

+**Article touching the TVout project**

+Paul Scott on hackster.io https://www.hackster.io/paulscott56/arduino-tv-out-cable-64de69

+Feel free to add your design(picture and link) here if you also have an interesting design for the TVout project.

 ##Examples